sindresorhus/on-change/readme.md

 Type: `Function`<br>
 Default: [`Object.is`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/is)

 The function receives two arguments to be compared for equality.
 Should return `true` if the two values are determined to be equal.
+Useful if you only need a more loose form of equality.

 ##### ignoreSymbols